Skip to content

 He avoided the pitfalls of power by refusing to succumb to a life of traditional employment.
 As a result, he’s living the life he wants.

-I enjoyed the some of the perks of management.
+I enjoyed some of the perks of management.
 I liked being semi-autonomous.
 I liked making decisions, hiring, mentoring and rewarding my employees.

-I despised the corporate BS, the stress of managing people, and the ever increasing, unrealistic sales quotas.
+I despised the corporate BS, the stress of managing people, and the ever-increasing, unrealistic sales quotas.

 Today I am retired.
 I have no partners, no subordinates and no team.
 I have absolute freedom to spend my time as I see fit.